-- The numbers of violations or offenses are accumulated during any one given school year.
-All disciplinary action described above will be extended into the next school year if the violation occurs at the end of the current year. - Citations are issued by law enforcement and do carry a fine payable to the court.
+- 1. Vaping offenses will be cumulative for the duration of time that a student attends CHS.
+This includes if a student leaves to attend another school and returns to CHS. - Citations are issued by law enforcement and do carry a fine payable to the court.
 Failure to pay a fine could result in loss of drivers license or denial of obtaining a drivers license.
 Multiple citations could result in further action being taken by the court.